 While she’s thawing out Esmond’s cold dead heart through the power of song, Lady Beekman files charges against her for the theft of the tiara, and when Lorelei comes off stage she is arrested.
 Dorothy convinces Lorelei to just give the damn thing back, but when they go to retrieve it they find it’s missing from her jewellery box.
 The two of them concoct another hair-brained scheme, to have Malone track down Piggy while Dorothy disguises herself as Lorelei (complete with blonde wig and fake accent) to present at court.
 Sure enough, Malone reveals in court that Piggy had the tiara all along, Lorelei is exonerated, and the day is saved!

 In the final scenes, Esmond has decided he’s ready to forgive and he and Lorelei go to leave the club together, but Papa Esmond shows up to make one last attempt at destroying their future happiness.
 He accuses Lorelei of being after her fiance’s money, at which she laughs and tells him not to be silly – she’s after his!
-Then she gives a rather impressive speech about how money is an asset for a man in the same way looks are an asset for a woman in this bullshit patriarchal society we’ve created.
+Then she gives a rather impressive speech about how money is an asset for a man in the same way looks are an asset for a woman in this bullshit patriarchal society.
 After all, she implores him, if Papa Esmond had a daughter, he’d want the best for her and that would mean marrying a man with a fortune – why should he begrudge Lorelei the same?
 He agrees, and the film ends with a joint wedding for Lorelei and Dorothy, marrying Esmond and Malone respectively.
 It’s a very sanitised ending compared to the book…

 … but, really, the whole film is a rather sanitised version of Loos’ original creation.
 They’ve erased Lorelei’s diary completely from the plot, and thereby taken away a lot of her cleverness.
 She comes across as a simple gold-digger, practically two-dimensional, instead of the insightful, witty woman we came to know and love through her journal.
 The only upside is that Dorothy has a lot more agency in Gentlemen Prefer Blondes the movie.
 She’s a lot more decisive, and much more likeable and relatable as a result.
 Plus, she has dynamite outfits!
 In fact, all of the costumes are perfection.
 I can’t resist the visual appeal of a camp musical, I’m a sucker for it!